 Calculate the Cost of Your Cryptos

-Record keeping is extremely important when you're using cryptocurrency.
-Record the market value of your cryptos when you acquire them, and use that to figure out your cost basis.
+All this is to say that record keeping is extremely important when you're using cryptocurrency.
+Record the market value of your cryptos when you acquire them and use that to figure out your cost basis.
 This can be done using the following formula:

 (crypto purchase price + transaction fee) ÷ quantity of cryptocurrency = cost basis of one cryptocurrency unit

 Let's say that you bought Litecoin (LTC) when it was worth about $210.
 You bought $1,000 worth and got 4.76 LTC.
 Now, let's say the transaction fee is 1.49% when you make your transaction.

 ($1,000 + ($1,000 x 0.0149)) ÷ 4.76 = $211.88 per LTC